mcbarlowe/website/content/git/gitintro.md

 * 88e287f Changed number in range from 10 to 20
 * c9801bb First Commit
 </code></pre>
-<p>As you can se here the dots on the left are our master branch and then we see the newbranch branch out and
+<p>As you can see here the dots on the left are our master branch and then we see the newbranch branch out and
 then come back in which represents our merge.
 Each asterisk represents a commit on that branch.
 And now you know the basics of Git!
 There's tons more complex stuff in Git, but these are some of the main commands and along with the next ones I'm going to show you represent the majority of commands you'll use on a day to day basis.